fledge-iot/fledge/docs/plugin_developers_guide/10_testing.rst

             curl -T /some_path/admin.cert -X POST http://localhost:8081/fledge/login

-            Check result
+        Successful authentication will produce a response as shown below.

        .. code-block:: console

             {"message": "Logged in successfully", "uid": 1, "token": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1aWQiOjEsImV4cCI6MTY1NDU5NTkzN30.6VVD_5RwmpLga2A7ri2bXhlo3x_CLqOYiefAAmLP63Y", "admin": true}

-   It is now possible to call the API endpoint by passing the authentication token
+   It is now possible to call the API endpoint to retrieve a startup token by passing the authentication token given in the authentication request.

    .. code-block:: console

       curl -X POST 127.0.0.1:8081/fledge/service/ServiceName/otp -H 'authorization: Token'

-      Where *ServiceName* is the name you gave your service when you created it and *Token* is the one received after authentication
+      Where *ServiceName* is the name you gave your service when you created it and *Token* received by the authentication request above.

-   Response is
+      This call will respond with a startup token that can be used to start the service you are debugging.
+An example response is shown below.

      .. code-block:: console